 So, ensure hiring managers are being honest with the candidates and clearly defining your expectations from them.

 Hire employees with the right attitude, who can be highly productive, are team players, and can improve the overall work culture.

 Flexible working arrangements attract employees because it gives them the space they need to work comfortably.
 Since employees are working remotely, managers cannot expect them to be in front of their systems all day long.

 In the new normal work culture, offering flexible work hours is key to promote a healthy work-life balance for employees.
-Some of the benefits of creating flexible work schedules include improved employee morale, better productivity, increased employee engagement, and retention.
+Some of the benefits of creating flexible work schedules include improved employee performance, increased employee engagement, and retention.